 To find out what these no-nos are, we went straight to the source and asked our favorite French style bloggers for the fashion rules they follow.
-From the footwear styles they avoid (and what they wear instead) to their philosophy when it comes to accessorizing, these tips are timeless, simple, and relevant to every age group.
+From the footwear style they avoid to their philosophy when it comes to accessorizing, these tips are timeless, simple, and relevant to every age group.
 Read on for your master class in je ne sais quoi.

 French women would never… wear sky-high heels.